Poland–Taiwan relations

-Polish–Taiwanese relations refers to the bilateral relations between the Republic of Poland and the Republic of China (Taiwan).
+Poland–Taiwan relations refers to the bilateral relations between the Republic of Poland and the Republic of China (Taiwan).

 Under the circumstance of the One China policy, Poland, like a majority of the nations in the world, does not have official diplomatic ties with the Republic of China on Taiwan, and only recognizes the People's Republic of China as the sole representative of China, however they do not take a position or recognize Taiwan as part of that China.
-Nonetheless, relationship between two countries have expanded dramatically, and since Poland transformed into a market economy after 1990, Taiwan has been one of largest Asian investors to Poland.
+Nonetheless, relationships between two countries have expanded dramatically, and since Poland transformed into a market economy after 1990, Taiwan has been one of largest Asian investors to Poland.

 Despite this, they have their representative offices in respective countries.
 Poland has a representative office in Taipei while Taiwan has a representative office in Warsaw.